-For this reason, I would strongly advise against buying used equipment without first looking at it on site.
-At the beginning of the article I already indicated that Macs usually "age" much more slowly than comparable computers.
-On the one hand, this is very advantageous for the user, but on the other hand, it is also a disadvantage for the used buyer - because Macs have a comparatively low depreciation and so it can be that a good chunk of money is still on the table for a 1 year old used one must lay.
+For this reason, I would strongly advise against buying used equipment without first taking a look locally.
+At the beginning of the article, I already indicated that Macs generally "age" much more slowly than comparable computers.
+On the one hand, this is very advantageous for the user, but on the other hand it is also a disadvantage for the used buyer - because Macs have a comparatively low depreciation and so it can well be that you still have a good chunk of money on the table for a 1 year old used one must lay.

 It is all the more important to take a close look at the device before buying it and, ideally, to try it out beforehand.
 When you have decided on a device and are at the seller, you should definitely check the following things:

 - Signs of use:

 Scratches, dents, etc ...
 Every device naturally gets such signs of use over time.
 However, some more than others.
 And the amount and strength of the signs of use often says a lot about how carefully the device was treated.
 It is best not to be afraid to ask directly where coarse traces come from or how they were created.

 Asks the seller to let the device boot up, paying particular attention to suspicious noises from the hard drive and fan.
 When the Mac has started up, it is also advisable to check the charging cycles of the device in the system settings under "Power Supply".
 You can also check in the system settings whether the information on RAM, hard drive and operating system match the information provided by the seller.

 If the Mac has a drive, bring a DVD to be on the safe side and play it as a test.
 Of course, this only works if you pick up the Mac yourself.
 When buying over the Internet and sending it by post, you have certain difficulties.

 - Check accessories: